andreyorst/base16-gruvbox.kak/README.md

+# THIS PLUGIN IS NOT ACTIVELY MAINTAINED.
+FOR MORE DETAILS PLEASE SEE [THIS DISCOURSE POST](https://discuss.kakoune.com/t/maintainance-warning-and-request)

 # base16-gruvbox.kak
 Base16 Gruvbox Dark colorscheme for Kakoune editor.
 Based on Vim's base16-gruvbox-dark themes.
 Includes hard, medium and soft variants.